gkarakou/systemd-denotify/README.md

 </pre>

-NOTE: There can be a chance where you will only find the python3 dependencies.
-A python3 library named systemd-notify3.py exists.
-To install it:
+NOTE: If you installed the python3 dependencies

 <pre>
 sudo python3 install.py v3